jczimm/audio-analyzer/README.md

+# :warning: This project was abandoned on March 11, 2016.

+I am open-sourcing this in case somebody finds value in it and wishes to fork the repo and build something out of it. (see [license](https://github.com/jczimm/audio-analyzer/blob/master/LICENSE))

+- jczimm :v:

+--

 # Audio Analyzer for MAV

 Desktop application that analyzes frequency data of individual audio tracks to generate corresponding analysis files (see [.afa file format](https://github.com/jczimm/afa-file)).
 For Windows, OSX, and Linux.